 - Nimble - Latest and very actively developed BUGS-language software

-Relevant R packages available on the CRAN repository
+Relevant R packages available on (or off) the CRAN repository

 - unmarked - Models for Data from Unmarked Animals

 - AHMbook - Functions and Data for the Book "Applied Hierarchical Modeling in Ecology" Vols 1 and 2

 - IPMbook - Functions and Data for the Book "Integrated Population Models"

 - jagsUI - A Wrapper Around 'rjags' to Streamline 'JAGS' Analyses

 - ubms - Similar to unmarked,but fits models with Stan and allows estimation of additional random effects (of site, year, etc.)

 - wiqid - Quick and Dirty Estimates for Wildlife Populations